Kwenda-Nathan/SPA_Project/README.md

 6. To save the encrypted message, click the "Save" button
 7. View or delete saved data as needed

+## Caesar Cipher explanation
+simple explanation with letters A to G
+0 1 2 3 4 5 6  <= shift values                                  2 3 4 5 6 0 1
+                                  => select 2 as shift value
+A B C D E F G  <= plain text                                    A B C D E F G

+you see after selecting shift value as 2 A is now represented by C and so on

+## XOR Cipher explanation
+Example C as our plain text and K as our key so we need the binary values of the characters so that we XOR them

+C => 0 1 0 0 0 0 1 1
+XOR
+K => 0 1 0 0 1 0 1 1
+out=>0 0 0 0 1 0 0 0 => this is going to be the final output what it is doing is that where ever we have same binary
+values for example 1 and 1 or 0 and 0 the XOR out is always 0 and for different binary value it is always 1 but for this project the out put has been limited to ASCII printable characters (character code 32-127)

 ## Code Structure
 The code is organized into the following sections:
 - **app.js**: Implements the Caesar Cipher and the XOR Encryption and decryption functions also local data storage